tbensky/PrologScheduling/README.md

 ## First a few thoughts

-I find Prolog to be an extremely satisfying language to use and mess around with.
-I first became aware of it with it back in '85 when Borland came out with Turbo Prolog 1 and then 2.
+I find Prolog to be an extremely satisfying language to use and mess around with, first becaming aware of it with it back in '85 when Borland came out with Turbo Prolog 1 and then 2.
 I owned them both.
 The Borland manuals were great tutorials on Prolog (recently bought them all again on eBay).
 Kudos to the knowledgable people at Borland who wrote them.